gentoo/policy-guide/other-metadata.rst

 :Source: QA
 :Reported: no

-The ``LICENSE`` variable must explicitly list licenses for all files installed by the package.
+The ``LICENSE`` variable must explicitly list all licenses pertaining to the "corresponding source" of the files installed by the package.
+This includes all their source code, but also all scripts used to control compilation and installation.
 If some of the applicable licenses are conditional to USE flags, appropriate USE conditionals need to be expressed in the variable.

 If a package bundles any dependencies that are either installed, statically linked or in any other way combined with installed files,